ChristofferSoderberg96/LWI_ExampleProject/README.md

 # LWI_ExampleProject
-This is a small replicable example project containing reproducible examples of data visualisations using R's built in data sets
+This is a small bit of code containing reproducible examples of data visualisations using R's built in data sets